Bayswater, Western Australia: Geography

 Bayswater lies on the Bassendean Dunes, which formed 800,000 to 125,000 years ago during the middle Pleistocene.
 The dunes form low-lying hills made of heavily leached white to grey sands, which are poor at retaining nutrients.
 Groundwater is about 10 m below the surface.
 The Bassendean Dunes are a part of the greater Swan Coastal Plain.

 Bayswater Brook was a natural brook that ran through Bayswater and nearby suburbs, linking various swamps and creeks in the area.
 In the 1920s, it was modified because of development into a network of drainage channels, with some covered and some open sections.
 The brook discharges into the Eric Singleton Bird Sanctuary, which discharges into the Swan River.
 The Eric Singleton Bird Sanctuary is an artificial wetland, created after the surrounding area was used as a landfill between 1972 and 1981.
 The wetland had significant environmental problems until it was rehabilitated in 2015.
 Nearby is Gobba Lake, an artificial deepwater lake named after Gino Gobba, a former City of Bayswater councillor.
-It was made for a clay pit used by Walkenden's Brickworks.
+It was made from a clay pit used by Walkenden's Brickworks.
 Gobba Lake also underwent rehabilitation to make it more attractive to flora and fauna, and better for human recreational use.

 Erosion of the Swan River foreshore due to boat traffic is a problem in Bayswater.
-At least 5 m of erosion has occurred between 1995 and 2020.
+At least 5 m of erosion occurred between 1995 and 2020.
 The City of Bayswater is currently funding works to prevent and fix erosion that has occurred.